adamblackburn/reanimator/README.md

 The built files will be placed in the dist/ directory.
 The demos will use the files in dist/ when run.

+## Plugins

+### Existing plugins

+#### date.js

+The date plugin captures all calls to get the current system time and records them for replay.
+The plugin overwrite the Date object to ensure that all calls are recorded.
+During replay, the Date object is replaced with one that returns the recorded values.

+#### document-create-event.js

+This plugin replaces document.createEvent with a function that sets some reanimator-specific properties to ensure correct recording.

+#### dom-content-loaded.js

+Replay the DOMContentLoaded event at the appropriate time.
+The plugin saves the details from the recording, but waits until the DOM is loaded to replay the event.

+#### dom.js

+Record DOM events through JQuery and replay them at the appropriate time.

+#### form.js

+Record form change events and replay them, including inserting the data into text boxes and textareas on replay.

+#### hashchange.js

+Record and replay hashchange events in order to faciliate proper navigation during replay.

+#### interrupts.js

+Handles recording and replay of time-related functions, including setTimeout and setInterval.

+#### local-storage.js

+Resets the state of localStorage during load and reverts it on page unload to ensure that the replay has accurate localStorage.
+Requires a splash page to push the previous localStorage into localStorage before the replay page is loaded.

+#### markend.js

+Marks the end of the replay in the log.
+Will trigger a reanimator-finished event on the document object when the replay is completed.
+Listeners for this event can cause actions to occur after the replay is complete.

+#### random.js

+Records and replays all calls to the Math.random function to ensure that the replay is accurate.

+#### scroll.js

+Records scroll events and replays them during the replay.
+Only works on body scrolling.

+#### xhr.js

+Records XmlHttpRequests and replays them at the appropriate time during the replay.

 ## Adding plugins

 Plugins can be added by adding a file in lib/reanimator/plugins which